-- During transit
+- During transportation

 FDA CFR 21 Part 205 – minimum requirements for storage and handling of prescription drugs and the maintenance of prescription drug distribution records.

-- Within security and storage it states that all prescription drugs shall be stored at appropriate temperatures and under conditions in accordance with requirements.
+- Within security and storage, it states that all prescription drugs shall be stored at appropriate temperatures and under conditions in accordance with requirements.
 If no requirements are set for certain prescription drugs, the drug may be kept at “controlled” room temperature to keep the strength and quality.

 - To document proper storage has been kept, manual or electronic temperature and humidity devices should be utilized.

 - When shipping these prescription drugs, each outgoing shipment must be carefully inspected for identity and damage from storage or improper conditions.